MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-az-cli2.md

 ms.assetid: 5979acc5-21a5-41e2-a4b6-3183bfe6aa22
 ---

-# Query with Azure CLI 2.0
+# Using JMESPath queries with Azure CLI 2.0

-Use the `--query` parameter to execute a [JMESPath query](http://jmespath.org) on the results of your `az` command.
+The Azure CLI 2.0 uses the `--query` parameter to execute a [JMESPath query](http://jmespath.org) on the results of your `az` command.
+If you unfamiliar with JMESPath queries you can find a tutorial at [JMESPath.org/tutorial](http:/JMESPath.org/tutorial.html).

+Queries can be run for a variety of different purposes.
+We have listed several examples below.

-For example, the following lists the sql endpoints for each Azure cloud.
+## Get SQL endpoints for each Azure cloud

 ```azurecli
 az cloud list \